John

 -

-Your racquet has a recommended tension range if you’re not sure where to start.
-It is generally advised to string polyester strings at a lower tension.
-To get a similar feel with a multifilament or synthetic gut, go 4–8 lbs higher.
+String type: It is generally advised to string polyester strings at a lower tension.
+For a similar feel with multifilament or synthetic gut, increase tension by 4–8 lbs.

 -